Aziroshin/citygamesystems/README.md

 ## Reading Guide:

 - Paths or file names pefixed by "(\*)" indicate that they are *somewhere* in the code base.
-This is useful if they're they're somewhat likely to change location and unlikely to be mixed up with other files when using some tool to search the code base (so, maybe not (\*)`facade.tscn` or something. :p).
+This is useful if they're somewhat likely to change location and unlikely to be mixed up with other files when using some tool to search the code base (so, maybe not (\*)`facade.tscn` or something. :p).
-- When referencing object oriented code, method and member names are prefixed by `.`.
+- When referencing object-oriented code, method and member names are prefixed by `.`.
 - Is `*` used in a path directly, it's to be read like a wildcard, referring to all files that would match.
 Example: `main_scenes/root*`